DianaBohorquezT/Azure101Templates/README.md

 Since the template will create a VPN connection to ONPREM, it is necessary to have someone who knows about your network on this conversation.
 This person will need to:

 - Provide an address space for Azure that will not overlap with current ONPREM environment.
-We have selected by default 10.11.0.0/16 but you can customize it if needed
+We have selected one by default, but you can customize it if needed
 - Decide an Edge device to be connected to: We need the public IP fo this device and the address space that you intend to reach onprem.
 - Select key (password) that both Azure VPN and ONPREM VPN will share to recognize each other
 - Once the deployment is ready on Azure, this person will need to configure the onprem connection side